-It’s worth noting that regardless of the name “Amex Gold,” the Amex Gold card is not made of gold.
+It’s worth noting that regardless of its name, the Amex Gold card is not made of gold.
 But it is worth quite a bit in ongoing rewards.
-Cardholders get 4 points per $1 spent at restaurants (including takeout and delivery), plus 4 points per $1 on the first $25,000 spent annually at U.S. grocery stores.
-That’s in addition to 3 points per $1 spent at airlines or on bookings through Amex Travel, and 1 point per $1 spent on everything else.
-There are also annual credits for dining and Uber charges, which, together, nearly pay for Amex Gold’s $250 annual fee.… read full answer
+Cardholders get an initial bonus of 60,000 points for spending $4,000 in the first 6 months.
+Plus, this card gives 4 points per $1 at U.S. supermarkets (up to $25,000 spent per year), 4 points per $1 at restaurants worldwide (plus takeout and delivery in the U.S.), 3 points per $1 on flights booked directly with airlines or on amextravel.com, and 1 point per $1 on all other purchases.
+There are also annual credits for dining and airline charges, which, together, help offset the Amex Gold card’s $250 annual fee.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.